restartpy/restart/docs/quickstart.rst

 add_rule()
 ^^^^^^^^^^

-The :meth:`~restart.art.RESTArt.add_rule` method is the fundamental method both for :meth:`~restart.art.RESTArt.register` and :meth:`~restart.art.RESTArt.route`.
+The :meth:`~restart.api.RESTArt.add_rule` method is the fundamental method both for :meth:`~restart.api.RESTArt.register` and :meth:`~restart.api.RESTArt.route`.
 If you do not like the decorator style, and you want to customize more behaviors, you should use it.